CBIIT/NCI-DOE-Collab-Pilot1-Gene-Expression-Autoencoder/README.md

 The Feature Reduction capability (P1B1) shows how to build a sparse autoencoder that can compress a high dimensional expression profile into a low-dimensional vector.

 ### User Community:
-Researchers interested in feature reduction; machine learning; deep learning.
+Primary: Cancer biology data modeling</br>
+Secondary: Machine Learning; Bioinformatics; Computational Biology

 ### Usability:
-The provided untrained model can be used by a data scientist to be trained on their own data.
-The provided scripts use data that have been downloaded and normalized from GDC.
+The current code makes heavy use of CANDLE APIs.
+It can be used by a data scientist experienced in python and the domain.

 ### Uniqueness:
-Many molecular assays generate large numbers of features that can lead to time-consuming processing and over-fitting in learning tasks; hence, a core capability we intend to build is feature reduction.
+Autoencoder are not the only method for dimensionality reduction.
+Other techniques like principal component analysis, tSNE, or UMAP are popular for molecular data.
+For high dimensional input vectors auto encoder can be beneficial, but this needs to be investigated.

 ### Components:
+Untrained model:
+* Untrained neural network model is defined in [p1b1.model.json](https://modac.cancer.gov/searchTab?dme_data_id=).

+Data:
-* Processed training and test data
+* Processed training and test data in [MoDaC](https://modac.cancer.gov/searchTab?dme_data_id=).

-* Untrained neural network model
+Trained Model:
+* Trained model is defined by combining the untrained model + model weights.
-* Trained model weights and topology
+* Trained model weights are used in inference [p1b1.model.h5](https://modac.cancer.gov/searchTab?dme_data_id=).

 ### Technical Details:
 Please refer to this [README](./Pilot1/P1B1/README.md)